 Entering a Major

 All Penn State majors have entrance to major requirements.
 Most students enter a major during the spring of the sophomore year by completing the Entrance-to-Major (ETM) requirements.
+You can view your Entrance to Major Requirements in the How to Get In tab of your major in the Undergraduate Bulletin.
+Learn how to use the Bulletin.
 If you are not sure of the process you need to follow, please contact your assigned adviser.

 Scheduling Courses and Registration